-Various medications can lower blood cholesterol levels.
-Statins are recommended for most patients because they are the only cholesterol-lowering drug class that has been directly associated with reduced risk for heart attack and stroke.
-Your doctor may consider other medications as well, especially if you have serious side effects or don’t have an adequate response to statin therapy alone.
+Various medications are used to lower blood cholesterol levels.
+Statins are recommended for most patients because they’re the only cholesterol-lowering drug class that’s been directly associated with reducing the risk of a heart attack or stroke.
+Your doctor may consider other medications too, especially if statins cause serious side effects or they don’t help you enough.

-- Adults with LDL (bad) cholesterol of 70-189 mg/dL and a 7.5 percent or higher risk for having a heart attack or stroke within 10 years.
+- Adults 40-75 years of age with LDL (bad) cholesterol of 70-189 mg/dL and a 7.5 percent or higher risk for having a heart attack or stroke within 10 years.

 - People with a history of a cardiovascular event (heart attack, stroke, stable or unstable angina, peripheral artery disease, transient ischemic attack, or coronary or other arterial revascularization).

 - People 21 and older who have a very high level of LDL (bad) cholesterol (190 mg/dL or higher).

 - People with diabetes and a LDL (bad) cholesterol level of 70-189 mg/dL who are 40 to 75 years old.

 Some patients who do not fall into these categories may also benefit from statin therapy.

 View an animation to see how cholesterol drugs work.